Data-driven h2 model reduction for linear discrete-time systems: Introduction

 \section{Introduction}

-With the development of computers, there are more and more situations in which large and complex systems are being handled.
-However, as the system size becomes larger, it may not be possible to analyze them in a practical amount of time.
-In such cases, model order reduction (MOR) methods are powerful tools, offering efficient ways to simplify complex systems.
-In systems control theory, MOR generates reduced order models (ROMs) that are capable of reproducing the input-output behavior of large-scale dynamical systems with high accuracy.
+\tblack{Model Order Reduction (MOR) is a powerful tool for compressing high-dimensional dynamical systems, enabling faster simulation and control without sacrificing essential dynamics.} In systems and control theory, MOR generates reduced-order models (ROMs) that are capable of reproducing the input-output behavior of large-scale dynamical systems with high accuracy.
 The resulting ROMs have the advantage of being easier to manipulate and control, unlike the inherently larger systems.
 There are MOR methods based on Singular Value Decomposition (SVD) \cite{moore1981principal, mullis1976synthesis, gugercin2004survey, antoulas2005approximation, willcox2002balanced}, Krylov subspaces (or moment matching methods) \cite{bai2002krylov, antoulas2005approximation, gugercin2008h_2, antoulas2010interpolatory}, and the optimization of the $h^{2}$ (or $H^{2}$) norm \cite{gugercin2008h_2, van2008h2, bunse2010h2, sato2018riemannian, sato2019riemannian}.
 These classical model reduction methods based on the state-space description of the system are known as model-based MOR.
 On the other hand, when a state-space description of the system is not available or computational modeling is difficult, it is desirable to create ROMs using the measurement data alone.